-As the Chief Information Officer (CIO) for the Office of Inspector General in the Department of Commerce Benjamin provided collaborative nation-wide services for mission security and assurance.
-This included developing technology services to accelerate and enhance the capabilities of the special agents, auditors, and attorneys to perform investigations and audits nationwide in five operating locations.
-There he designed and implemented new IT performance measurements, technologies, virtualization, clustering, high availability, cyber security systems, customer relationship management (CRM) systems, workflow management services, and collaboration portals.
-He received a Commerce Bronze medal and a GovTek Executive Collaboration award for building a great CIO office and delivering IT mission services.
+As the Chief Information Officer for the Office of Inspector General (OIG) at the Department of Commerce, Mr. Bergersen provided collaborative nationwide services for mission security and assurance.
+This included developing technology services to accelerate and enhance the capabilities of special agents, auditors, and attorneys to perform investigations and audits across five national operating locations.
+Mr. Bergersen received a Commerce Department Bronze medal and a GovTek GTRA Executive Collaboration award for his accomplishments in this role.

 As the Information Security Program Manager in the U.S. Antarctic Program he provided security shared services protecting a billion dollars in annual scientific research and 51 universities with the National Science Foundation and the U.S. Navy.
 The environment included multiple continents, airports, harbors, critical infrastructures, research laboratories, data centers, and 10 global operating locations, including South Pole Station.
 Mr. Bergersen earned A+ FISMA grades two years in a row for NSF’s FISMA information security grade as rated by U.S. Congress.